ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms.
-Mostly cloudy.
-Low around 46, with temperatures rising to around 48 overnight.
-North wind 8 to
+Mostly cloudy, with a low around 47.
+North wind 8 to 14 mph, with gusts as high as 24 mph.
+Chance
-         14 mph, with gusts as high as 24 mph.
-Chance of precipitation is 90%.<br></div>
+         of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">